tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 managing production-grade RDS instances or fine-tuning query access for analytics, these practices help you move fast without breaking your data.

-Feel free to reach out if you have feedbacks or questions !
+Feel free to reach out if you have feedback or questions !

 [Theo "Bob" Massard][linkedin]